digital-asset/docs.daml.com/docs/2.7.0/docs/daml-finance/tutorials/instrument-modeling/bond-extension.rst

 Callable
 ========

-:ref:`Callable bonds <module-daml-finance-instrument-bond-callable-instrument-83330>` can be
+:ref:`Callable bonds <module-daml-finance-instrument-bond-callable-instrument-83330>` are similar to
+the bonds above, but in addition they can be redeemed by the issuer before maturity.
+The callability is restricted to some (or all) of the coupon dates.
+In other words, these bonds have a *Bermudan* style embedded call option.

-redeemed by the issuer before maturity.
-Both fixed and floating rate coupons are supported.
+Both fixed and floating rate coupons are supported by this instrument.
 In case of a floating rate, there is often a fixed spread as well.
 This can be represented by a fixed rate coupon, which is shown in the following example.
 Here is a bond paying Libor 3M + 0.1% p.a. with a 3M coupon period: